CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 To build out the APIs, the SKUs must be created.
 The process for SKU creation is as follows:
 * Provider submits pricing information to Marketplace team representative.
-* Marketplace team representative formats the SKUs and submits them to the CenturyLink Platform billing team to create the SKUs in staging.
+* Marketplace team representative formats the SKUs and submits them to the Lumen Platform billing team to create the SKUs in staging.
 * Once created the Marketplace team representative will assign the SKUs to the provider's alias and associated products in the Provider Portal.
 * Provider can then use the SKUs to build out the API calls.

 ##### Deploy Software or Services

-The CenturyLink Cloud Marketplace will provide the user interface & collect the information that is required to deploy the software or services to an account on your platform.
+The Lumen Cloud Marketplace will provide the user interface & collect the information that is required to deploy the software or services to an account on your platform.
 However, we do not collect Private Card Information (PCI) on your behalf.

 You will be able to specify which data points are displayed to your perspective buyer, as well as which are required for them to complete.
 This is done through the [Product Deployment Configuration](software-as-a-service-product-provisioning.md).
-In addition to the user input, as configured, CenturyLink will provide the following fields which your API client must tie to the customer for recording usage-based product SKUs (see below) in the future:
+In addition to the user input, as configured, Lumen will provide the following fields which your API client must tie to the customer for recording usage-based product SKUs (see below) in the future:

 * **provisioningId** - String - Unique identifier (GUID) of the provisioning event
 * **productSkus** - Array of strings - provisioned product SKU ids